PsykeDady/QueryMaticO/README.md

 version `0.5`

-Java framework to semplify DB connection and to generate istruction
+Java  ORM framework to semplify DB connection and to generate istruction

 ## ConnessioneDB